Admissions at Akron Law

 At Akron Law, we have taken the lead in providing high quality legal education without the expensive price tag.

 Our outstanding and dedicated faculty, administration, and staff invest in your success.
-Flexible enrollment opportunities (fall or spring semester start), specialized studies and certificates, clinical programs, and joint degrees enable you to get the academic and practical experiences that best meet your needs.
+Flexible enrollment opportunities (fall or spring, or summer start), specialized studies and certificates, clinical programs, international courses, and joint degrees enable you to get the academic and practical experiences that best meet your needs.
 We also provide opportunities for exceptional students to launch extraordinary careers through our Honors Program.
+We also offer a one-year master's degree program for professionals seeking to gain legal knowledge and enhance their careers.

 Recognized as a top law school, Akron Law propels its students to new heights in law and industry.
 In fact, the Akron Law community counts more than 7,000 attorneys, policymakers, leaders of industry, and judges (nearly 200 at present) among its ranks.
 Distinguish yourself here at The University of Akron School of Law!